mmurygin/notes/sre/common.md

 ## SLA and SLO
 1. Service Level Agreement - promise to customers, if this promise is failed there are financial (or other) consequences.
 1. Service Level Objective - internal promise to meet customers objectives.
-Should be more strict than SLA, because usually customers are affected much earlier than the SLA breach
+Should be stronger than SLA, because usually customers are affected much earlier than the SLA breach

     ![SLA vs SLO](./img/slo-sla.png)